KnifeyMoloko/Python_project_template/README.md

 ### 2. Checking the installation

 The template should be ready to go as soon as you clone/download it, but I'd recommend running the template scripts referenced in the *Running the template scripts* section above.
-The output for **run_tests.py** should be as follows:
+The output for **run_tests.py** should be similar to:

-    2019-05-23 00:28:35,034 : main : main : 38 : INFO : Running app: Anonymous App
+    /usr/bin/python3.6 /home/newton/Programming/Python/Python_project_template/run_tests.py
     test_app_is_not_none (tests_basic.BasicTestCase) ... ok
+    test_config_is_not_empty (tests_basic.BasicTestCase) ... ok
     test_logger_is_present (tests_basic.BasicTestCase) ... ok
     test_main_is_running (tests_basic.BasicTestCase) ... ok

     ----------------------------------------------------------------------
-    Ran 3 tests in 0.005s
+    Ran 4 tests in 0.007s

     OK

 Running **main.py** should give you: